pjh68/pjh68.github.io/_posts/2022-10-20-multi-tenancy-the-past.md

 So how did what I'm going to call the "2000-2020 era SaaS products" address these concerns?
 Let's tackle them one at a time.

 ## Security
-The basic approach to security is to stick a "Customer ID" column on every table in the database and then filter on that.
+The basic approach to security is to stick a "CustomerID" column on every table in the database and then filter on that.
 Simple.

 Except all the ways it can go wrong... and plenty of companies (including banks) have been caught with their trousers down through some common pitfalls:
  - if every query now needs a CustomerID, you are only one badly written SQL statement away from missing this somewhere